bmaranville/h5wasm/README.md

 ## NOTICE: moved
-Pleas note that this project has been moved to https://github.com/usnistgov/h5wasm by the author.
+Please note that this project has been moved to https://github.com/usnistgov/h5wasm by the author.
 Development will continue there.

 # h5wasm
 a zero-dependency WebAssembly-powered library for [reading](#reading) and [writing](#writing) HDF5 files from javascript